ataxexe/kodo/README.md

 # Overview

 Kodo is a test framework that helps you creating test scenarios with the help of a fluent interface.
+This branch is for bring compatibility with JDK 5 for those who can't upgrade right now.

 ## How To Build